 Assessment is an ongoing process concerned with gathering information about student competencies and planning to promote future learning.
 It focusses not only on what students have achieved, but also on the processes they have used to reach their goals and their perceptions of their own success.
 It aims to promote a positive attitude towards learning and to encourage the pursuit of excellence.
 It also enables teachers to improve their planning of effective teaching strategies and learning situations.

 Periodic assessment allows teachers the opportunity to determine a student’s understanding of the academic content, and to adjust lesson plans to assist the student to further their education.
-Teachers assess students throughout the academic year in various ways, including observation, short tests or quizzes, and other methods that facilitate brief appraisals of student progress.
+Teachers assess students throughout the academic year in various ways, including observation, short tests or quizzes, and other methods that facilitate an appraisal of individual and group progress.

-Our students take Progress Tests in English and Mathematics in Years 2 to 9 near to the end of each year.
-On admission or on moving into Years 4, 7 and 10, all students above Year 4 also sit the CAT4 online cognitive abilities asessement.
+Our students take GL Progress Tests, during May and June, in English, Mathematics and Science in Years 3 to 6 and in Year 9 and in English and Mathematics in Years 2, 7 and 8.
+On admission to Year 4 and above or on moving into Years 4, 7 and 10, all students also sit the GL CAT4 online cognitive abilities assessment.